 Strange noises coming out of a refrigerator is one of our most popular service calls.
 This means our repairmen know just how to diagnose the problem and fix it.
 Call Allen Appliance Repair today!
-The #1 CITY refrigerator repair service.
+The #1 South Dakota refrigerator repair service.

 A loud refrigerator is the worst.
 If the refrigerator in your house seems to be a bit noisier than usual there are a few simple things that you can look at while attempting to find a solution.
 There are several fans on a standard refrigerator that often create strange sounds.
 The refrigerator could also not be balanced too.
 Or you might have a compressor wearing down.
 If your refrigerator is much noisier when the ice maker is operating, the noises could be a broken a water valve.

 There are a few obvious things that must be be checked first.
 Like is your refrigerator filled too full?
 A refrigerator that is too will often result in glass containers and other foods and liquids to clink together.
 This will create a lot of loud sounds inside the refrigerator that’s not ideal because the refrigerator is on and naturally creating a minor vibration.